 Option 1 is to deploy SSDs in CEPH OSD servers, whether they be for journaling, read caching, or primary storage(all-flash CEPH).

 Option 2 is to deploy SSDs and host side caching software in the VMware hosts, that are connected to CEPH.
 The host side caching software then caches reads and writes to the in-VMware host SSD from VMware Datastores that reside on CEPH volumes.

 Below are the reasons why we recommend Option 2 above.

 SSDs in CEPH OSD servers don’t help much because that’s NOT where the storage IO bottleneck is.

 Option 1 – SSD in the OSD server.

 Option 2 – SSD in the VMware host.

-SSD deployed in an OSD server, whether its for caching & journaling or primary storage, improves the performance of OSD server’s Linux filesystem, however the storage bottleneck is further upstream (closer to the VMs), primarily in CEPH’s iSCSI gateway and secondly in the CEPH layer that replicates data across OSD servers.
-As a result, accelerating the Linux filesystem of the OSD server is not the most effective way to improve performance of VMs / VMware (that connect to CEPH).
+SSD deployed in an OSD server, whether it’s for caching & journaling or primary storage, improves the performance of OSD server’s Linux filesystem, however the storage bottleneck is further upstream (closer to the VMs), primarily in CEPH’s iSCSI gateway and secondly in the CEPH layer that replicates data across OSD servers.
+As a result, accelerating the Linux filesystem of the OSD server is not the most effective way to improve the performance of VMs / VMware (that connect to CEPH).

 With in-VMware host caching, the SSD is in the VMware host, hence closer to the host CPU that consumes ‘hot’ data, and upstream of CEPH iSCSI gateway and CEPH replication layer, where the bottlenecks are.
-Secondly, the SSD is on a NVME/PCIe slot which is the highest bandwidth slot on the motherboard.
+Secondly, the SSD is on an NVME/PCIe slot which is the highest bandwidth slot on the motherboard.
 For these reasons, host side caching in VMware is the most effective way of improving VM level storage performance from CEPH, even if you are using an all-Flash CEPH.